Practical Guide

 without slowing you down.

-# Clone, install, go
+# Clone, isolate, install, init

 cd agent_framework_template